Cerritos, California: Incorporation

-Between 1970 and 1972, Cerritos was the fastest-growing city in California; the population skyrocketed from 16,000 to 38,000.
-Since the 1980s, Cerritos has attracted a large number of Filipino, Korean, Taiwanese, Indian and Chinese immigrant families.
+Between 1970 and 1972, Cerritos was the fastest-growing city in California.
+Its population grew from 4,373 in 1968 to 40,750 in 1973.
+Artesia citizens rejected a vote to consolidate with Cerritos in 1971.
+In June 1972, the city dedicated its own library facility, the Cerritos Library, separate from the LA County Library system.
+The Los Cerritos Center also fully opened that year.
+A new city hall with increased capacity adjacent to the library was dedicated in 1978; it was the nation's first solar-heated city hall complex.
+In the 1970s, the city was known for its restrictive signage ordinances, including a well-known incident in which toy company Toys "R" Us was not allowed to reverse the "R" on their store sign.
+Ground was broken on the Cerritos Auto Square in 1979.

-On August 31, 1986, Aeroméxico Flight 498, on approach to Los Angeles International Airport from Mexico City, was struck by a small Piper aircraft that had strayed into a Terminal Control Area without clearance from Air Traffic Control.
-The Piper crashed into Cerritos Elementary School's unoccupied playground, but the Douglas DC-9 fell inverted (upside-down) and plowed into dense residential zones, immediately flattening four houses.
-The resulting fire destroyed eight more houses before firefighters could bring it under control.
+On August 31, 1986, Aeroméxico Flight 498, on approach to Los Angeles International Airport from Mexico City, was struck by a small Piper aircraft.
 A total of 82 people died, including 15 people on the ground.
-A sculpture in the Cerritos Sculpture Garden memorializes the incident.
+The city's transportation shuttle system, Cerritos on Wheels (COW), went into service in August 1993.
+In 1994, the Cerritos Towne Center was completed, with the Cerritos Center for the Performing Arts within first opening its doors in January a year earlier.
+To celebrate the coming of the millennium in 2000, the city conducted a $40 million renovation of its library, which was completed in 2002.
+In 2006, the city celebrated its golden anniversary with the unveiling of a sculpture garden in the civic center.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.9 sqmi; 8.7 sqmi of it is land and 0.1 sqmi of it (1.48%) is water.

 Cerritos lies along the Los Angeles County and Orange County border.
 The cities bordering Cerritos on the Los Angeles County side include Artesia in the center, Bellflower, Lakewood, Norwalk, Santa Fe Springs and La Mirada.
 Buena Park and La Palma border the city on the Orange County side.
 Other cities in the region include Cypress in Orange County, and Hawaiian Gardens and Long Beach in Los Angeles County.

 The former postal ZIP code of Cerritos was 90701 and was shared with the city of Artesia; however, it was later changed to the exclusive 90703 to accommodate the increasing number of new addresses in the city during the mid-1990s.